User Details

 (1) Extend struct iobuf_struct to have a field of temporary output (of int), just after real_fname.

-- OUTPUTFILE: When it's 1, a file generated with real_fname original suffix removed and appended .tmp is used for the output
+- OUTPUTFILE: When it's 1, it means that a temporary output file generated with real_fname original suffix removed and appended .tmp

-(2) Modify get_output_file in plaintext.c and make_outfile_name in openfile.c, so that OUTPUTFILE above is used and the field in iobuf_struct is marked.
+(2) Modify get_output_file in plaintext.c and make_outfile_name in openfile.c, so that OUTPUTFILE semantics above is used and the field in iobuf_struct is marked accordingly.

-(3) Modify proc_encrypted in mainproc.c so that rename .tmp file to the OUTPUTFILE or remove it when failure.
+(3) Modify proc_encrypted in mainproc.c so that it can rename .tmp file to the OUTPUTFILE or it can remove it when failure, when the field is active.

 Applied to 1.11 branch.